 A. E-invoice – Basics:

-Q.1 What is e-invoicing?
+Q.1.
+What is ‘e-invoicing’?

-‘e-invoicing’facilitates exchange of the invoice document (structured invoice data) between a supplier and a buyer in an integrated electronic format.
+Because of the standard e-invoice schema (INV-01), ‘e-invoicing’facilitates exchange of the invoice document (structured invoice data) between a supplier and a buyer in an integrated electronic format.

 A GST invoice will be valid only with a valid IRN.

-Q. 3 For which businesses, e-invoicing is mandatory?
+Q. 3.
+For which businesses, e-invoicing is mandatory?

 Ans.
 Below notifications were issued on e-invoice: